paolonappi/pn-maven-exercise-001/README.md

 1. Download the code, navigate using a shell to the folder, open with a text notepad the file pom.xml, read comments

-2. Uncomment and update the "properties section" if you need please update you pom file using favorite java version, maven compiler source, maven compiler target
+2. Uncomment and update the "properties section", if you need please update you pom file using favorite java version, maven compiler source, maven compiler target

 3. Invoke mvn commands "mvn clean install" using a shell, see Maven logs